meganlsmith/selectionandmigration/docs/zB_slim_complex.md

 ### Output files (ms-style)

-All simulated data, stored as ms-formatted output files, will be placed in the Dryad repository for this project.
+All simulated data, stored as ms-formatted output files, are available from Figshare (DOI: 10.6084/m9.figshare.24354277).
-Parameters files will also be placed in the Dryad repository for this project.
+Parameters files are also available from Figshare (DOI: 10.6084/m9.figshare.24354277).